voichek/kmersGWAS/README.md

   + Mvnpermute
   + matrixcalc

 **NOTE**: A user of this library (Tayab Soomro) built a [docker image](https://hub.docker.com/repository/docker/tayabsoomro/kmer-gwas) that can be used instead of installing all the dependencies (or you can download the [dockerfile](https://github.com/tayabsoomro/kmersGWAS/blob/master/Dockerfile)).
+There is also a [Snakemake-based pipeline](https://github.com/akcorut/kGWASflow) that wraps the _k_-mers-based GWAS and has other functionalities.

 ## Examples:
 In the examples directory there are two examples of how to use the library: